2015 SUMMER SCHOOL FOR BIG DATA IN BIOLOGY

 REGISTRATION FOR 2015 SUMMER COURSES IS NOW CLOSED

 The Center for Computational Biology & Bioinformatics at The University of Texas at Austin is proud to host the 2nd annual Summer School for Big Data in Biology May 26–29, 2015.

 The Summer School offers intensive four-day workshops on diverse topics for analysis of large-scale DNA, RNA, and protein datasets.
-The summer schools provides a unique hands-on opportunity to acquire valuable skills directly from experts in the field, with courses tailored towards novices or intermediate and advance users.
+The Summer School provides a unique hands-on opportunity to acquire valuable skills directly from experts in the field, with courses tailored towards novices or intermediate and advanced users.